hillcjames/Fiber-Detection/README.md

 # Fiber-Detection
+Christopher Hill
+hill.c.james@gmail.com

+Note: 	This currently does not work for images with many bundled or overlapping fibers.
+It can handle a few though.
+		It is also quite slow.

+Purpose:
-Automatically detects straight fibers in a greyscale image, even with moderate noise and overlaps.
+Will Automatically detect straight fibers in a greyscale image, even with moderate noise and overlaps.

 This program uses a filter to find points in the input image which are likely to be centered on a fiber, and creates a distance matrix of the distance from each pixel to the closest of those points.